ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 title: "Don't be afraid of legacy systems"
 ---

-I believe you only can gain certain experience while maintaing legacy software.
+I believe you only can gain certain experience while maintaining legacy software.
-It is not always need to chase green-field projects.
+It is not always need to chase greenfield projects.

 Problem is that not every legacy system is beneficial for your skills and sanity.